quasilyte/go-parsefix/README.md

 ## Problems

 Some parsing errors drive Go parser mad.
-Single typo causes multiple parts of the source file to issue parsing errors.
+A single typo causes multiple parts of the source file to issue parsing errors.
 This could lead to false-positives, unfortunately.

 It would also be great to fix things like `var x := y` to `var x = y`, but